library(dplyr)

 # Perform the spatial join between the DHS shapefile and the Bangladesh shapefile.

-ID <- over(DHS.2014.geocoded, shapefile.zonal)
+<- over(DHS.2014.geocoded, shapefile.zonal)

-DHS.2014.geocoded@data <- cbind(DHS.2014.geocoded@data , ID )
+ID 2014.geocoded@data <- cbind(DHS.2014.geocoded@data , ID )

 # Turn the spatial points data frame into a regular data frame

-bgd_dhs_geo_2014 <- as.data.frame(DHS.2014.geocoded)
+<- as.data.frame(DHS.2014.geocoded)

 # Remove the geometry column and null columns for csv formatting

-bgd_dhs_geo_2014 <- bgd_dhs_geo_2014[ , -which(names(bgd_dhs_geo_2014) %in% c("geometry" , "ADM3_REF", "ADM3ALT1EN", "ADM3ALT2EN"))]
+<- bgd_dhs_geo_2014[ , -which(names(bgd_dhs_geo_2014) %in% c("geometry" , "ADM3_REF", "ADM3ALT1EN", "ADM3ALT2EN"))] bgd_dhs_geo_2014

-Figure 8.2 showing the location of airfields in West Virginia, is an example of how a spatial join works.
+Figure 9.2 showing the location of airfields in West Virginia, is an example of how a spatial join works.
 The main shapefile has the county lines loaded and the outline of the shape representing the state border.
 The second shapefile shows every airfield and their respective GPS coordinates.
 When the two shapefiles are projected in the same perspective a spatial join is then able to tell you in which county the airfield is based.
 This is the same concept as our study with the spatial join informing us in which upazila each cluster of households is located based on the GPS coordinates.

-Once we format the new dataframe correctly and remove the unnecessary columns, the new dataframe is represented by bgd_geo_2014.csv.
+.
 This dataframe combines the required variables from the household recode module for the 2014 DHS, the geo-location of clusters of households, and upazila codes to which the clusters belong.
 This dataset we are now using has information on: wealth index raw score, quintile ranking of the wealth index, strata, household weights, upazila, number of clusters and GPS location of clusters.

 The GPS coordinates we use correspond to the centroid of a cluster of households, which has a random offset of 2km in urban areas and 5-10km in rural areas to preserve the privacy of households.
 However, the DHS note that efforts have been made for offsets to be specified in a way that preserves the original administrative units within which HHs reside - therefore this should not affect our matching of households to upazilas.

-Our next step is to generate our variable of interest.
-In our case we are looking to create a poverty map so we will be creating a variable using the wealth index, however, this could easily be adapted to create indicators for other key macroeconomic objectives.
-We create the variable binary_wealth.
+.
 This is a binary variable that is set as equal to 1 if the household was defined as being in the lowest quintile of wealth in Bangladesh by the DHS survey.
 Otherwise the variable is set as equal to 0.
 By definition 20% of households across the country will be in this bottom quantile but you will be able to see which areas are poorer by seeing which areas across the country have a higher probability of a household being in this bottom quintile of wealth.

 We also create a variable to determine how many clusters were sampled in each upazila because depending on this, the estimates will be more or less precise due to the change in sample size.
 The number of clusters in each upazila is also necessary for our variance estimation in the next stage of the estimation procedure.

-The dataset we use this for this is the bgd_geo_2014.csv dataset we just created in the spatial join so ensure you have this file saved to your working directory!
+dataset we just created in the spatial join so ensure you have this file saved to your working directory!

 First you need to install and load necessary packages for the estimation: